gjpelletier/delta_method/README.md

 The second step is to estimate the confidence intervals and prediction intervals using our new delta_method or parametric_bootstrap functions.
 We also show how to use the parametric_bootstrap function as an alternative to linear approximations to estimate confidence intervals of the nonlinear regression model parameters.

 The **kde_contour** function is an alternative to a scatterplot for visualizing the distribution of two variables with a very large number of samples.
-It produces a bivariate KDE plot to visualize the joint probability density function of two continuous variables.
-While a scatterplot shows the individual locations of data points, a bivariate KDE plot focuses on the density of these points, providing a continuous representation of the data's distribution rather than just discrete points.
+It produces a bivariate KDE contour plot to visualize the joint probability density function of two continuous variables.
+While a scatterplot shows the individual locations of data points, a bivariate KDE contour plot focuses on the density of these points, providing a continuous representation of the data's distribution rather than just discrete points.

 ## Installation for Python and Jupyter Notebook